abdulazizasiri/Java-Spring/JavaBrains/README.md

     - What URL access triggers it?

-    - What method to run when access?
+    - What method to run when accessed?

 When to create a class and annotate it with <code> RestController </code>